Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-02.md

 1. What is a Single Page Application?
 1. Name some pros and cons of Single Page Applications?
 1. Create a new react project
-1. WHat is JSX in your own words?
+1. What is JSX in your own words?

 <!-- > -->